Green Line (Calgary): Stations and route

-The line will run from north-central to southeast Calgary on 46 km of track and will feature 29 stations.
+The full vision of the line will run from north-central to southeast Calgary on 46 km of track and will feature 29 stations.
 This will bring the total number of CTrain stations in Calgary to 74.
 The planned Green Line corridor is currently served via three bus rapid transit (BRT) routes: Route 300 (operating the Calgary International Airport and downtown, primarily along Centre Street), Route 301 (between North Pointe and downtown) and Route 302 (between Seton and downtown).
-Like the Red Line and Blue Line, the Green Line will be built in stages.
-Stage one of construction will extend from 16 Avenue North at 16 Avenue N station, through downtown Calgary, to 126 Avenue SE at Shepard station.
+Like the Red Line and Blue Line, the Green Line will be built in stages as funding is made available.
+Phase 1 of construction will extend from 7 Avenue SW, through downtown Calgary, to Shepard.

-Stage one of construction will be built incrementally in two smaller phases: